Hollywood Icon Battled Alzheimer’s Disease

 “He was an amazing man and a great, great friend,” Stewart said.

 Thomas Sean Connery was born in the Fountainbridge area of Edinburgh on August 25, 1930.
 He was the son of a Catholic factory worker and a Protestant domestic cleaner.
-He caught the acting bug while working at a local theatre.
+He began acting at a local theatre.
 He decided to pursue his luck on the stage.
 It was, he later said, “one of my more intelligent moves.”

 Then came James Bond.
 Producers Cubby Broccoli and Harry Saltzman had acquired the rights to film Ian Fleming’s novels.
 They were looking for an actor to portray 007.
 They considered Hollywood heavyweights, including Richard Burton, Cary Grant and Rex Harrison.
 It was Broccoli’s wife, Dana, who persuaded her husband that Connery had the magnetism and sexual chemistry for the part.